 You’ve made the decision to go to college.
 Now what?
 Talk to someone who can help you navigate the application and enrollment process and enlist friends and family to support and encourage you on this journey!

-Talk to a Reconnect Advisor:
+Talk to a Reconnect Navigator:

-Talk to an Adult Student Contact or Veteran advisor at your college:
+Talk to an Adult Student Contact or Veteran Advisor at your college:

 Create a Student Passport: